 The most creative use of Pinterest we’ve seen is Uniqlo’s promotion of a new product which involved many people pinning images simultaneously to create a unique scrolling effect.
 The campaign resulted in global media coverage and all for free!
 Check out the case study:

 Whatever your industry, Pinterest provides powerful and unique opportunities to give a visual or aural dimension to your brand and its services as well as a powerful boost to your SEO.
-We'd love to hear about examples of Pinterest being used effectively - how would it best benefit your brand?
-Let us know in the poll, or leave us a comment.

 Sources: Shopify, Shareaholic